-Conversely, while enforcing stricter boundaries on who we let into our lives, many readers advised to make the time for those friends and family that we do decide to keep close.
+Conversely, while enforcing stricter boundaries on who we let into our lives, many readers advised making more time for those friends and family that we do decide to keep close.

 In our 20s we have a lot of dreams.
 We believe that we have all of the time in the world.
 I myself remember having illusions that my website would be my first career of many.
 Little did I know that it took the better part of a decade to even get competent at this.
 And now that I’m competent and have a major advantage and love what I do, why would I ever trade that in for another career?

 In a word: focus.
 You can simply get more done in life if you focus on one thing and do it really well.
 Focus more.